atecarlos/protractor-http-mock/README.md

 		]);

 ### Examples
-Included in the code base are examples on how to use all the features of this plugin.
+Included in the code base is an extensive list examples on how to use all the features of this plugin.
 Please take a look if you have any questions.

 To run these tests locally, please follow these steps from the root directory: